Floe-Project/Floe/docs/src/introduction.md

 This manual contains information for Floe version {{#include ../../version.txt}} and earlier.

+If you're viewing this online, you might find the search feature useful: open it by clicking the magnifying glass icon at the top of the page.
+Additionally, there is a printer icon in the top right for either printing this book, or saving it to a PDF.

 ## What is Floe?
 Floe is a sample-based synthesis plugin developed by [FrozenPlain](https://frozenplain.com).
 It's free and open-source and developed separately from FrozenPlain's commercial products.
 The project is hosted on [Github](https://github.com/Floe-Synth/Floe).